 Dogs can sniff their way into just about anything, and as much as we monitor our pups, sometimes they still manage to get ahold of things they shouldn’t.
 If you’ve had a similar experience where your dog ate something they shouldn’t have, don’t immediately try to help them throw up.
-Always contact your veterinarian first for guidance — Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian is sharing some additional tips to guide you through the process.
+Always contact your veterinarian first for guidance — Dr. Aliya McCullough, Fetch’s on-staff veterinarian is sharing some additional tips to guide you through the process.

 Always talk to your vet before helping your dog throw up — some things, like sharp objects or chemicals, can actually cause more harm to your dog when they’re thrown up.
 If your pup ingested something dangerous (like toxic food), and your vet says it’s OK to help them throw up and provides you with instructions, ask them if you should do it within 30 minutes of ingestion.
 After the 30-minute window, vomiting may become ineffective as the toxic material may have already been absorbed or passed from the stomach to the small intestine.

 Dogs express the need to throw up through certain body signals.
 Watch out for these signs if you think your dog may need to vomit:

 Don’t try to make your dog throw up without talking with your vet first.
 They can let you know if it’s the right decision and also provide safety instructions.
 Avoid using your hands to help your dog throw up as it can make them feel even more stressed.
 Never administer your dog household items, like hydrogen peroxide (an agent used to induce vomiting), without talking to your veterinarian.
 When hydrogen peroxide gets into a dog’s airways, it can potentially cause aspiration pneumonia, which is serious and dangerous.